MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-install-with-intune.md

 5. Select **Manage** > **Assignments**.
 In the **Include** tab, select **Assign to All Users & All devices**.
 6. Repeat steps 1 through 5 for more profiles.
 7. Create another profile, give it a name, and upload the intune/WindowsDefenderATPOnboarding.xml file.
 8. Create tcc.xml file with content below.
-Create another profile, give it any name and upload this file to it.
+Create another profile, give it any name and upload this file to it.<a name="create-system-configuration-profiles-step-8"></a>

    > [!CAUTION]
    > macOS 10.15 (Catalina) contains new security and privacy enhancements.
 Beginning with this version, by default, applications are not able to access certain locations on disk (such as Documents, Downloads, Desktop, etc.) without explicit consent.
 In the absence of this consent, Microsoft Defender ATP is not able to fully protect your device.